Nutrition and Biomedicine (Master of Science)

 - Human/animal physiology

 The remaining applicants will be invited to an aptitude assessment interview (second stage of the aptitude assessment process).
+The interview lasts 20 to 30 minutes via Zoom.
+The date for the interview will be announced at least one week in advance.

 - Curriculum